MarcusSkynet/dct-qg/README.md

-# An IR complete framework for Quantum Gravity in D-dimensions
+# An IR complete framework for Quantum Gravity in n-dimensions

 **Author:** Marek Hubka
 **Version:** 1.0 (September 2025)